torrejonv/teranode/docs/architecture/teranode-architecture-brief.md

 - **Transaction Propagation Service**: Handles the receipt and forwarding of transactions for validation and distribution to other nodes.
 - **Transaction Validator**: Validates each transaction against network rules and updates their status in the system.
 - **Block Assembly Service**: Responsible for creating subtrees and preparing block templates for mining.
-- **Miner / Hasher**: Tasked with solving the proof of work for new blocks, a crucial part of the mining process.
 - **Subtree and Block Validator**: Plays a pivotal role in confirming the integrity and validity of both subtrees and blocks.
 - **Blockchain Service**: Manages the addition of new blocks to the blockchain and maintains the blockchain database.
 - **Asset Service**: Serves as a gateway to various data elements, facilitating interactions with transactions, UTXOs, etc.
 - **Bootstrap**: Assists new nodes in integrating into the Teranode network by discovering peers.
 - **P2P Legacy Service**: Ensures compatibility and communication between BSV nodes and Teranodes.
 - **UTXO Store**: Focuses on tracking all spendable UTXOs, essential for validating new transactions.
-- **Transaction Meta Store**: Manages transaction metadata, which is crucial for various validation and assembly processes.
-- **Banlist Service**: Maintains a list of banned entities, safeguarding the network against malicious actors.

 The Teranode's architecture revolutionizes Bitcoin's scalability through a combination of unbounded block size, innovative data models (such as SubTrees), and a modular node system.
 These advancements facilitate high transaction throughput and efficient network operations, positioning Teranode as a scalable solution for future blockchain demands.